isabella232/sign-integrations.en/help/veeva/install.md

    ![Image](images/add-audit-report.png)

-1. To allow auto-provisioning of users in Adobe Sign, select the checkbox **[!UICONTROL Auto Provision Sign Users]**.
+1. To allow auto-provisioning of users in Adobe Acrobat Sign, select the checkbox **[!UICONTROL Auto Provision Sign Users]**.

-    **Note:** Auto Provisioning of new Adobe Sign Users works only if it has been enabled at the Adobe Sign Account Level in Adobe Sign in addition to enabling **[!UICONTROL Auto Provision Sign Users]** for the[!DNL Veeva Vault]Adobe Sign integration as shown below by the Adobe Sign Account Administrator.
+    **Note:** Auto Provisioning of new Adobe Acrobat Sign Users works only if it has been enabled at the Adobe Acrobat Sign Account Level in Adobe Acrobat Sign in addition to enabling **[!UICONTROL Auto Provision Sign Users]** for the[!DNL Veeva Vault] Adobe Acrobat Sign integration as shown below by the Adobe Acrobat Sign Account Administrator.

    ![Image](images/allow-auto-provisioning.png)

-1. To configure Adobe Sign Rendition to be displayed in Veeva instead of the Original Rendition, select the checkbox **[!UICONTROL Display Adobe Sign Rendition]**.
+1. To configure Adobe Sign Rendition to be displayed in Veeva instead of the Original Rendition, select the checkbox **[!UICONTROL Display Acrobat Sign Rendition]**.

    ![Image](images/edit-connection-dispplay-adobe-sign-rendition.png)

 1. Select **[!UICONTROL Save]** to save your new connection.

-    The new connection appears under the Settings tab showing successful integration between [!DNL Veeva Vault] and Adobe Sign.
+    The new connection appears under the Settings tab showing successful integration between [!DNL Veeva Vault] and Adobe Acrobat Sign.

     ![Image](images/middleware_setup.png)